space222/srgui/README.md

 ## Backends / Dependencies

 The majority (currently all) of the rendering in SRGUI is done with Cairo.
 This may change when SRGUI is further along and the needed graphical operations are well established.
-Text rendering uses Pango, but other options (going latin-alphabet-only and using stb_truetype) have not been ruled out.
+Text rendering uses Pango, but other options (HarfBuzz?) have not been ruled out.
 The current demo uses SDL2 to get SRGUI to the screen.

 ## Events / Thread Safety